Gradient-Aerospace/HDF5Vectors.jl/docs/src/index.md

 * Vector, Matrix, and Array of non-elemental type or where the dimensions are not known in advance
 * Any type that serializes to a JSON string

+Serialization provides a fall-back approach for logging to HDF5 when other logging types don't make sense.
+For instance, any type whose structure may change from element to element (a nonconcrete type) defaults to using serialization for logging.
+This is slow, but it works.
+See "Specifying a Storage Type", below, for more.

 ## Iteration